GeorgeBerdovskiy/plant-here/README.md

 # Plant Here!

-This simple application allows users to determine whether their location would be a good place to plant by collecting rainfall data and soild data for their region.
-Right now we are using Flask, but we will most likely be using a different framework soon.
+This simple application allows users to determine whether their location would be a good place to plant by collecting rainfall data for their region.
+Right now we are using Flask, but we may use a different framework soon.

 ## Prerequisites